hayesla/ESPDSummerSchoolSunPy/README.md

 #### 2. Create a conda environment

 We recommend creating a new conda environment and install the requried packages used in these notebooks.
-[Here](https://towardsdatascience.com/getting-started-with-python-environments-using-conda-32e9f2779307) is a nice introduction to anaconda environments for those new to the concept, and [here](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) is a conda cheatsheet which may help too!

 The python packages required to run these workshop notebooks are listed in the `environment.yml` file in this repository.
 To create a new environment with these packages installed you can open a terminal and type: